Carers Breaks

 Sleep 〰️ Shopping 〰️ Gardening 〰️ Seeing friends 〰️ Exercise 〰️ Cinema 〰️ Coffee 〰️ Admin 〰️ Walks 〰️

-Book a free support assessment with our dedicated team and discover how we can help.
-We're here to guide you every step of the way!
+Book a free consultation (it’s just a confidential chat about you and your loved one!) with our dedicated team and discover how Crossroads can help.
+We're here to support you every step of the way.

 1. Temporary Care: They step in to care for the individual, allowing the carer a much-needed break.
 This ensures that the carer can recharge and take care of their own health and well-being.